Viktor-Baratej/Viktor-Baratej/README.md

 ## 🏆 About me:

 I am a focused developer who has gone from **HTML, CSS, JavaScript, React, TypeScript** to **Node.js**.
-I am looking for opportunities to develop in Full-Stack and am interested in AI integration.
+I am looking for opportunities to develop in Full-Stack.

 ---